peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Should a need for other mechanisms arise, other schemes may be defined to deal with such requirements using alternative logic.

-## Rationale

-(RFC Editor: This subsection is to be removed before publication)

-It may look like it's possible to store the same information in an SRV record.
-However, this would require indicating the RRtype via a label in the owner name, leading to name space pollution.
-It would also require changing the semantics of one of the integer fields of the SRV record.

-Such overloading has not been a good idea in the past.
-Furthermore, as the generalized notifications are a new proposal with no prior deployments, there is an opportunity to avoid repeating mistakes.

-The DSYNC record type also provides a cleaner solution for bundling all the new types of notification signaling in one RRset, like:

-    IN DSYNC  CDS     1  59   scanner.example.net.
-    IN DSYNC  CSYNC   1  59   scanner.example.net.

-For DSYNC records indicating CDS/CDNSKEY/CSYNC notification targets, no special processing needs to be applied by the authoritative nameserver upon insertion of a DSYNC record.
-The nameserver can thus be "unaware".

-Future use cases (such as for multi-signer key exchange) may require the nameserver to trigger special operations, for example when a DSYNC record is inserted during onboarding of a new signer.
-It seems cleaner and easier that such processing be associated with the insertion of a record of a new type, not an existing type like SRV.

 # Publication of Notification Targets {#signaling}